tsunami416604/azure-docs.hu-hu/articles/hdinsight/hdinsight-apache-kafka-spark-structured-streaming.md

     println("Finished setting Kafka broker and topic configuration.")
     ```

-8. Az adatokat küldeni a Kafka.
-A következő parancsban a `vendorid` mezőt használja a kulcs értékét a Kafka-üzenet.
-Adatok particionálása használják a Kafka a kulcsot.
-A Kafka üzenetet minden mezőnek vannak tárolva, mint egy JSON-karakterlánc értéken.
-Adja meg a következő parancsot a Jupyter menti az adatokat a Kafka használata batch-lekérdezés.
+8. Küldje el az adatgyűjtést a Kafka-nek.
+A következő parancsban a program `vendorid` a Kafka-üzenet kulcs értékeként használja a mezőt.
+A kulcsot a Kafka az adatparticionáláskor használja.
+Az összes mezőt a Kafka-üzenetben egy JSON-karakterlánc értékként tárolja a rendszer.
+Adja meg a következő parancsot a Jupyter-ben, hogy egy batch-lekérdezéssel mentse az adataikat a Kafka-ba.

     ```scala
     // Select the vendorid as the key and save the JSON string as the value.